 As always with questions of Shakespeare’s life and identity, this is a tricky area, full of supposition, conjecture and guesswork.
-No Sweat Shakespeare has looked into pictures of William Shakespeare to make it easier for you.
+No Sweat Shakespeare has looked into pictures of William Shakespeare and written an overview below.

 There are quite a few pictures and portraits of Shakespeare – each has their champions who insist that a particular painting or engraving or sculpture is the true image of him.
 Here is No Sweat Shakespeare ‘s considered opinion: